renjmindy/dsc-mod-1-project-v2-1-onl01-dtsc-ft-052620/README.md

 ## Analysis:

 Again, same as question 3.
 We combined all imdb* tabular data-sets to answer this question.
+The way to treat primary profession is almost identical to that in use for getting Top 5 genres.

 ## Recommendations:

+Surprisingly, we couldn't tell the difference in primary profession which every director possesses over a range of rating regions, where each of Top 5 genres has different weights.
+That is, in our director selection process, their primary professions play a fairly minor role to make any difference in conducting various genres of movies.

 ## Future Work:

+That said, it might be worth our time to decipher what 'known_for_titles' really means.
+We can try to understand if any string in every director's 'known_for_titles' also shows up multiple times in other directors' data.
+Perhaps there is something that we can rely on to relate each director's characters and/or personality to the movie in Mike's final-list.

 ```python